 - Trust offers an integrated AI feature that provides AI support for clients in public survey forms.

 - Unlike Vocal Video, there is no cap on the number of questions you can frame for your clients with Trust.
-This saves clients time and effort by allowing you to record questions and answers using a virtual survey or step-wise questionnaire (called Question & Answer series here).
+This saves clients time and effort by allowing you to record questions and answers using a virtual survey or step-wise questionnaire (called Interactive forms here).

 - Trust’s handy video editor in its question-and-answer feature lets you add intros and outros, upload social media files, trim videos, and make your video testimonials publish-ready from the collection process.

 - Trust’s Starter plan offers 50 published (publicly displayed) testimonials per month, while Vocal Video’s similar plan only offers 3 published testimonials at 2.5x the price.

 - No drawbacks from a testimonial perspective; however, there is no analytics yet.

 - No free plan, but offers a free AI testimonial generator.

 How do Vocal Video and Trust compare in price?

 Compared to Vocal Video’s pricing plans which range from $49 to $69 per month, Trust’s plans start as low as $19 per month, making it a more affordable option for solo entrepreneurs and small to medium businesses.